inconshreveable/go-update/README.md

 ## Features

-- Cross platform support (Windows too!)
+- Cross platform support
 - Binary patch application
 - Checksum verification
 - Code signing verification
 - Support for updating arbitrary files

 ## API Compatibility Promises
-The master branch of `go-update` is *not* guaranteed to have a stable API over time.
-For any production application, you should vendor your dependency on `go-update` with a tool like git submodules, [gb](http://getgb.io/) or [govendor](https://github.com/kardianos/govendor).
+The master branch of `self-update` is *not* guaranteed to have a stable API over time.
+For any production application, you should vendor your dependency on `self-update` with `go vendor`.

-The `go-update` package makes the following promises about API compatibility:
+The `self-update` package makes the following promises about API compatibility:
 1. A list of all API-breaking changes will be documented in this README.
-1. `go-update` will strive for as few API-breaking changes as possible.
+1. `self-update` will strive for as few API-breaking changes as possible.

 ## API Breaking Changes
 - **May 30, 2022**: Many changes moving to a new API that will be supported going forward.